cdpxe/nefias/documentation/README.md

 # Running Jobs with NeFiAS

 Alright, let's try and see if everything works!
 On your master node, run the following command, which will use the slaves mentioned in *slaves.cfg*.
-It will then split the traffic file *mypcap.csv* in a couple of chunks and run the script `scripts/kappaIAT.sh` (some anomaly detection score for inter-arrival times) for these chunks on the slave nodes.
+It will then split the traffic file *recordings/TCC_localhost/TCC_20-50_ABABAB.pcap.csv* in a couple of chunks and run the script `scripts/kappa_IAT.sh` (some anomaly detection score for inter-arrival times) for these chunks on the slave nodes.

 ```
 $ cd ~/nefias
-$ ./nefias_master.sh --slave-hostconfig=slaves.cfg --slave-script=scripts/kappaIAT.sh --traffic-source=mypcap.csv
+$ ./nefias_master.sh --slave-hostconfig=slaves.cfg --slave-script=scripts/kappa_IAT.sh --traffic-source=recordings/TCC_localhost/TCC_20-50_ABABAB.pcap.csv

 ```